-For the last four years, Saint Joseph’s University’s
+For the last five years, Saint Joseph’s University’s

 and 10 vocational schools throughout Haiti.